-Our trial lawyers have more than 30 years of combined experience litigating complex cases.
-We routinely obtain life-changing settlements or verdicts for victims injured in accidents caused by someone else’s negligence.
+Our trial lawyers have more than 69 years of combined experience litigating complex cases.
+We routinely obtain life-changing settlements or verdicts for victims injured in accidents caused by someone else’s wrongdoing.
 Since 2012, our law firm has recovered tens of millions of dollars for our clients and their families.

-How Baggett Law Can Help After a Motorcycle Crash in Jacksonville
+How Baggett Law Personal Injury Lawyers Can Help After a Motorcycle Crash in Jacksonville

 We’ve seen all too often how families struggle after a tragic accident.
-You need time to recover and rest.
+You need time to recuperate and rest at home.
 You don’t need to spend your time and energy fighting with insurance companies.
 Especially when they’re trying to take advantage of you by presenting you with a lowball settlement.
-That’s when you need Baggett Law most.
+That’s when you need Baggett Law Personal Injury Lawyers most.
 Here’s why.

 When you hire our Jacksonville personal injury lawyers, we can:

 - Immediately launch an independent investigation into your accident

 - Handle all claims paperwork and communications with insurance companies